2023 Hpakant jade mine disaster: Incident response

-Emergency Team Response
+Emergency team response

 The rescue was led by a local response team who searched the man-made lake — a product of the excessive mining — since the landslide carried miners down into the body of water.
 The rescue operations are often delayed or suspended due to downpours that occur in the rainy season and these heavy rains are what often trigger the emergency event in conjunction with bad mining practices.
 At the time of this incident, divers were unable to enter the lake and could only hang hooks from the motorboats to drag the water for remains as soil, rocks, and waste continued to spill down nearby cliffs.
 This effort was undertaken by 150 rescuers and five small boats.

-Government Response
+Government response

 The Tatmadaw's spokesperson told reporters that only 10 people were reported missing or injured, and that government authorities were providing assistance where possible.
 These numbers do not align with earlier reports that were coming out of the region.

 The local NDL member of parliament for Hpkant stated that landslides in the township were caused by the permeation of rainwater during monsoon season, as opposed to tailing dams left behind by mining companies and slope failures.

 In past landslide events, the government blamed unemployment for the tragedies or greedy miners who ignored official advice.
 Currently, the Myanmar government does not conduct routine investigations to determine the cause of repeat landslides, it does not have effective gemstone or mining regulations, and it allows for armed groups to operate within the extractive sectors.

-Mining Company Response
+Mining company response

 Most mining companies do not comment on research studies that prove that aggressive mining cycles, tailing dams and poor mine designs have led to landslides, wall collapses and deaths.
 Between 2015 and 2020, there were 17 incidents of tailing dams or slope failures in the Hpkant area, all of which resulted in approximately 630 deaths.
 There are more than 500 companies using heavy mining machinery in Hpkant, making it difficult to pinpoint responsible figures for each event.
 There is no official comment from mining companies regarding these incidents.

-Drug Incident response
+Drug incident response

-International Organisation Response
+International organisation response

 Since 1996, Medecins du Monde (MdM) has provided services targeted at reducing HIV transmission among people who inject drugs in the Kachin state.
 As of 2019, in conjunction with other aid organisations, MdM has managed to distribute over 20 million sterile syringes within Kachin.
 In addition to clean needles and syringes, MdM also has drop-in centres that provide HIV counselling, testing, and therapies.

-Social Group Response
+Social group response

 In 2014, a Christian group called Pat Jasan developed in Kachin with the objective of eradicating illegal drug production and consumption.
 Members of Pat Jasan carry out drug raids that involve body searches, capturing and detaining people, and destroying properties.
 Their efforts to rehabilitate individuals and curb drug proliferation are highly controversial as it often results in physical violence and harm but does produce some results in the face of government inaction.